objectiv/objectiv.io/blog/2022-04-21 No Tracking Plan.md

 import BlogImage from '@site/src/components/blog-image'

 *The tracking plan.
-Every company that’s serious about analytics has one, but because they’re notoriously difficult to properly set up & execute, you would be hard-pressed to find anyone who likes working with them.
+Every company that’s serious about analytics has one, but they are notoriously difficult to properly set up & execute.
 What if you didn’t need one?*

 <!--truncate-->